8 Spanish Words The English Language Is Missing

-My reaction to this disappointment was to turn my back on the opportunity vacuum and stock up on soft skills.
-I googled for TEFL courses in Spain, found a charming townlet called Zamora in Castilla y Leon and booked myself a one-way ticket.
+Shortly after I left university I googled for TEFL courses in Spain, found a charming town called Zamora in Castilla y Leon and booked myself a one-way ticket.
 My Spanish education, albeit informal, started almost as soon as we touched down.
 I was tasked with navigating my way across Madrid weighed down by my backpack and an oppressive, immovable mid-summer mugginess.

-You can’t do much with milk in English.
-If you spill it, you can cry over it, but that’s about it.
-One of the first things which struck me on my arrival on the Iberian peninsula was the apparent fascination with milk.
-Excitement, disbelief, good fortune, bad fortune, admiration… could seemingly all be expressed with the help of milk.
+You can’t do much with milk in English, other than maybe cry over it.
+One of the first things which struck me on my arrival on the Iberian peninsula was the apparent fascination with milk, leche.
+Excitement, disbelief, good fortune, bad fortune, admiration… could all be expressed with the help of the word milk.
 Don’t believe me?
-Consider the following, entirely fabricated exchange:
+Consider the following, entirely fabricated exchange at a sports game:

-- The soccer player was running at full speed when one of his opponents hit him on his leg.
+- The football player was running a toda leche (at full speed) when one of his opponents dio una leche (hit) him on the leg.

-- “Damn it”, cried the player as he fell to the floor.
+- Ay la leche (Damn it!), cried the player as he fell to the floor.

-- His friend responded, “don’t get into a bad mood, man.
+- His friend responded, “don’t get into de mala leche (a bad mood), man.
 It doesn’t look that serious.
 He’ll get up and continue playing.
 You’ll see.”

 So you see, if you memorise the above expressions, you can really milk that leche.